10 new movies to watch at home

 Awarded at the Tiradentes Festival, Rodrigo de Oliveira’s drama (“Todos os Paulos do Mundo”) arrives simultaneously in cinema and on digital platforms.
 The plot takes place in 1983 during the beginning of the AIDS epidemic and follows a young biologist, a transsexual and a videomaker, who try to survive the disease amid the despair of lack of information and an uncertain future.

 The main roles are played by Johnny Massaro (“Verdades Secretas”), Renata Carvalho (“Pico da Neblina”) and Victor Camilo (“A Mata Negra”).
-And there are some curiosities: Carvalho spent a decade as an STD prevention agent, working with transvestites and transsexuals in prostitution. and Massaro came out as gay during filming.
+And there are some curiosities: Carvalho spent a decade as an STI prevention agent, working with transvestites and transsexuals in prostitution, and Massaro came out as gay during filming.

 | THIS MUCH I KNOW TO BE TRUE | MUBI